vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 A signature bundle is a hex string of appended 65 byte ECDSA signatures where each signer signed the same message hash usually containing the parameters of the function being called, the current epoch data consisting of a list of signers and their corresponding weights, and a nonce that is used to prevent replay attacks.

+## Epoch Data
+Epoch Data is the set of signer addresses and their associated weight.
+Once hashed, the epoch data hash must match the current epoch data hash stored on the smart contract.
+This hash can be updated by calling `update_signers` (see below).
+The entire set of addresses and weights needs to be sent with every verified transaction and will be invalid once the signer set (or weights) change.

 ## Verify Signatures
 The core of Multisig Control is the function:
 `function verify_signatures(bytes32  message_hash, bytes calldata epoch_data, bytes calldata signatures)`